10 Days in Argentina: 7 Sample Itineraries

 Or… get both, they’re only a few blocks apart.

+For your first Patagonian dinner, do it right with Patagonian Lamb.
 Don Pichon has the best lamb in town, so run, don’t walk, there for dinner.

 For your third day (and first full day in El Calafate), go see the star of the show: Perito Moreno.